The appearance of the regular black hole with a stable inner horizon: Introduction

 Last century, Hawking and Penrose demonstrated that singularities occur unavoidably in general relativity (GR) \cite{Penrose:1964wq,Hawking:1970zqf}.
 Weak cosmic censorship conjecture (WCCC) \cite{Penrose:1969pc} postulate that singularities, where physical laws break down, always hide behind the horizon.
 Furthermore, the presence of the singularity, i.e., the existence of incomplete geodesics, threatens the predictability of GR.
 Therefore, regular black holes without singularities, which are constructed by relaxing some conditions in the singularity theorem, attract much attention.
 Following Bardeen's work \cite{Bardeen}, many regular black holes were discovered, such as the loop black hole \cite{Modesto:2008im}, the Hayward black hole \cite{Hayward:2005gi}, the quantum-corrected black hole \cite{Lewandowski:2022zce} and so on \cite{Bambi:2023try,Lan:2023cvz}.
 Regular black holes are usually constructed by replacing the central singularity with a non-singular core.
 They are classified as de Sitter core and Minkowski core according to the asymptotic behavior near $r=0$.
-Even though regular black holes avoid singularities at their centers, most of them possess an unstable Cauchy horizon.
+The WCCC is discussed in the rotate regular black hole in \cite{Ghosh:2022gka}.
+Even though regular black holes avoid singularities at their centers, most of them possess an unstable inner horizon.
 In fact, all spherically symmetric regular black holes have inner horizons \cite{Carballo-Rubio:2019fnb}.
-If the spacetime can extend beyond the Cauchy horizon, then it allows the infinite repetitions within the Penrose diagram of the spacetime.
-For example, the Penrose diagram of the Reissner-Nordstr\"{o}m (RN) black hole is consisted of countless repeated identical universes.
-This will break down the predictability of GR, and the classical determinism is lost.
+If the Cauchy horizon is stable, the Penrose diagram of the spacetime can be extended to consist of infinite repeated universes, thereby implying an infinite series of discrete inner horizons.
+The Cauchy horizon of a certain initial data surface is just a part of certain inner horizon.
+If we confine ourselves to a single universe, the inner horizon can be identical to the Cauchy horizon.
+Hereafter, we will mainly use the terminology ``inner horizon" instead of ``Cauchy horizon" since their subtle distinctions won't be crucial for our discussion.
+The extension beyond Cauchy horizon will break down the predictability of GR, and the classical determinism is lost.
 Fortunately, most of these inner horizons of regular black holes are unstable, which are caused by mass inflation and will convert into null singularities \cite{Brown:2011tv,Iofa:2022dnc,Carballo-Rubio:2021bpr}.
 The instability of the inner horizon prevents the spacetime extending beyond it, and thus avoid the problem of predictability.
 This picture supports the strong cosmic censorship conjecture (SCCC), which states that a physical spactime is always globally hyperbolic \cite{Penrose:1978,Penrose:1979azm}.
 In the modern language of partial differential equations, the evolution of generic initial data will always produce a globally hyperbolic spacetime.
 In other words, a stable Cauchy horizon is in contradiction with the SCCC.
 Examination of the SCCC is an important topic in mathematical physics nowadays \cite{Dafermos:2002ka,Dafermos:2003vim,Dafermos:2003wr,Dafermos:2012np,Dafermos:2017dbw}.
 However, it is challenging to verify this conjecture through astronomical observations due to the lack of proper ways.